gwangmu/tmox/README.md

  - Press <kbd>Ctrl</kbd>+<kbd>Q</kbd> to detach from the shell (still alive).
  - Run `bash tmox` _again_ to re-enter the detached shell.
  - Type `exit` to close the detached shell.

+# Notes

+ - Like [Tmux](https://github.com/tmux/tmux), Tmox doesn't save the shell across reboots; the detached shell will evaporate when the system running the detached shell shuts down or reboots.